Average Motorcycle Accident Settlement Amount in California

 Negligence

-California follows a comparative negligence approach, which affects how much compensation you can get after a motorcycle accident.
-Even if you were partly to blame, you can still receive money for your damages, but your payout will be reduced based on your percentage of fault.
+California follows a comparative negligence system.
+This means you can still recover damages even if you were partially at fault, but your payout will be reduced by your percentage of responsibility.

 Death